 - Died September 27, 2006 in Ann Arbor, MI USA

 On September 3, 1955 the Milwaukee Braves purchased Joe from the AA Texas League Shreveport Sports.
-It would be late season 1958 before the Braves called him up and he got his first look at major league competition.
+It was late-season 1958 when the Braves called him up and he got his first look at major league competition.
 He was a 27-year-old rookie shortstop who appeared in 16 games, had 9 at bats with 4 hits for a .444 batting average.

-He spent his first full season in the majors, with the 1959 Phillies, getting in 126 games and hitting for a .261 average.
+On March 31, 1959 Joe was traded by the Milwaukee club, along with Gene Conley and Harry Hanebrink, to the Philadelphia Phillies for Johnny O'Brien, Ted Kazanski and Stan Lopata.
+He spent his first full season in the majors, with the Phillies that year, getting in 126 games and hitting for a .261 average.
 He was at the shortstop spot 113 games and second base for 11.
 He fielded at a .954 clip.
-Koppe had another full season with the 1960 Phillies, got into 58 games, hit .171 and fielded .966.
+Koppe had another full season with the Phillies in 1960, got into 58 games, hit .171 and fielded .966.

 1965 was to be his last year in pro baseball.
-He appeared in 23 games for the California Angels and also spent time with the PCL Seattle Angels, playing in 63 contests with a .262 batting average and fielding at a .966 mark.
+He appeared in 23 games for the California Angels, as they became known that year, and also spent time with the PCL Seattle Angels, playing in 63 contests with a .262 batting average and fielding at a .966 mark.